polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

 ### Data: PMLB & OpenML results

 For our experiments on PMLB and OpenML we use the final results from Jansen et al. (2024).
 These can be downloaded under the following link: https://github.com/hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front.
+Download hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front and ensure the following files are available: pmlb_results/final_results.RDS (PMLB data) and openml_permutation_results/dat_openml_filter.rds (OpenML data).

 ### Code